JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 functional `nginx` binary, but brings along with it fewer accessories (i.e. attack surface).

-One newer alternative are the chainguard images, built on [wolfi](https://www.chainguard.dev/unchained/introducing-wolfi-the-first-linux-un-distro), which are meant to be minimal, secure-by-default, and heavily maintained images that provide a secure foundation for others to build on top of.
+One newer alternative are the chainguard images, built on [wolfi](https://www.chainguard.dev/unchained/introducing-wolfi-the-first-linux-un-distro), which are meant to be free, minimal, secure-by-default, and heavily maintained images that provide a secure foundation for others to build on top of.